AgoraIO/Docs-Source/interactive-whiteboard/reference/file-conversion-deprecated.md

 2. The new file conversion currently does **not** support conversion from documents to images.
 If you want to convert documents to images, see [Old File Conversion RESTful API Reference](/en/whiteboard/file_conversion_overview_old?platform=RESTful).
 3. The new file conversion currently does **not** support generating resource packages.
 However, because the resources path is fixed, users can download resources by themselves.

-<div class="alert info">Although Agora Interactive Whiteboard continues to maintain the old version of file conversion, some issues could arise due to inherent limits in the architectural design.
+<div class="alert info">Although Interactive Whiteboard continues to maintain the old version of file conversion, some issues could arise due to inherent limits in the architectural design.
 Agora recommends you choose an appropriate time to switch to the new file conversion.
 If you need support for the old version of file conversion, see the following resources: <li><a href="/en/whiteboard/file_conversion_overview_old?platform=RESTful">Old File Conversion Overview</a></li><li><a href="/en/whiteboard/whiteboard_file_conversion_old?platform=RESTful">Old File Conversion API Reference</a></li></div>

 ### Considerations